-By setting the movie in a podunk Florida town he invokes John D Macdonald the way no Macdonald movie treatment has successfully done.
+By setting the movie in a podunk Florida town, he invokes John D. MacDonald the way no Macdonald movie treatment has successfully done.
 His then-unknown actors William Hurt and Kathleen Turner are pitch-perfect.

 This is a movie that brings some new things to the table as it does some old things.
-Like the best noir, you are too involved to even begin to try to guess the next twist and turn.
+Like the best noir, you are too involved to even try to guess the next twist and turn.

 As Scorsese in Goodfellas or Huston in the Maltese Falcon, Kasdan’s directing is obviously very good yet his tricks remain hidden from view.
 Not a wasted shot and your television will sweat from all the heat generated.